 The main goal is to test the skill and ability of the individual, not equipment or gamesmanship.
 “Competition only” equipment is not permitted in this sport.

 Courses fall into two categories: Self-defense scenarios or Standard exercises.

 The self-defense scenarios are simulations of actual or possible “real world” confrontations.
 These scenarios typically require shots from 3 - 20 yards and often require the shooter to change firing points and shoot from awkward positions.

 Standard exercises do not attempt to simulate a potential threat situation but are designed to test specific shooting and gun handling skills.

 IDPA matches offer diversity and truly test both accuracy and speed.
 Physical condition has very little to do with your performance in an IDPA match.

-Fowlers Home on the Range will be hosting IDPA practice sessions the first Saturday of every month.
+Fowlers Home on the Range will be hosting IDPA matches the first Saturday of every month.

-They will cost $10 for non-members, $8 for standard members and $5 for gold members.
+They will cost $20 for non-members and $15 for gold members.